Deciphering Your Sunscreen

 It's not until we feel the burning warmth of the sun that we are reminded to use sunscreen.
-Here in AZ that feeling strikes seemingly overnight, but it is important to remember that sunscreen is a MUST all year long.
+Here in AZ that feeling strikes seemingly overnight, but it is important to remember that suns protection is a MUST all year long.
 The most damaging burns can come on a beautiful cloudy day, so getting in the habit will be the safety net your skin needs.

 DID YOU KNOW THERE WAS A DIFFERENCE?